Matteo Politano

-Matteo Politano ([matˈtɛːo poliˈtaːno]; born 3 August 1993) is an Italian professional footballer who plays as a winger (on both the left and the right flanks) or as a second striker for Serie A club Napoli and the Italy national team.
+Matteo Politano ([matˈtɛːo poliˈtaːno]; born 3 August 1993) is an Italian professional footballer who plays as a right winger for Serie A club Napoli and the Italy national team.

 Club career

 Roma

 Of Calabrian origin from Fiumefreddo Bruzio, Politano is a youth product of A.S.
 Roma, with whom he won the 2010 "Allievi" U17 league, as well as the 2011 Campionato Nazionale Primavera and the 2012 Coppa Italia Primavera.
 He was the sixth highest scorer of Roma's youth squad in the 2011–12 season (7 goals), behind Junior Tallo, Nicolás López, Gianluca Leonardi, Federico Viviani and Giammario Piscitella.
 In July 2012, Politano was loaned to Perugia.
 He made his professional debut in the Coppa Italia.
 Politano was the starting forward in the 2012–13 Lega Pro Prima Divisione, with 3 goals in first 5 league matches in September.

 Pescara

 On 30 June 2013, Pescara signed Politano (€500,000) and Piscitella (€1.5 million) as part of the deal that Caprari returned to Roma (€2 million); however, Caprari returned to Pescara again (€1.5 million) for Piscitella (€1.5 million) in January 2014.

 On 27 June 2015, Roma bought back Politano for €601,000, with Caprari moving to Pescara outright for €125,000.